ImVarity/TypeOff/README.md

 ### Solution
     It wasn't that bad, but I simple delete them from the lobby.
 However, for some reason the lobby wouldn't show that the others who have a game have left the lobby...
 I needed to broadcast the lobby one more time before handling the game.
 When handing the game it only starts to send the game - not the lobby anymore.

+<br><br>

+## __Problem__
+### Let players return to lobby
+### Solution
+    My lobby and my game in the server is handled by two different loops...
+So once you join a game and leave the lobby loop you cant really join the lobby again.
+I just wrapped both loops around another while loop which let players return to the lobby when they press ESC.
+Make sure to broadcast the lobby again after that so the other players see the update.